Ashem vohu: Sogdian version

 In the early 20th century, several thousands documents were discovered by the Daoist monk Wang Yuanlu in the Library Cave at Dunhuang.
 They were subsequently acquired and brought to Britain by Sir Aurel Stein.
-In these documents, a Sogdian version of the Ashem Vohu was discovered in the 1970 and translated by Nicholas Sims-Williams.
+In these documents, a Sogdian version of the Ashem vohu was discovered in the 1970 and translated by Nicholas Sims-Williams.

 This version shows some phonological and linguistic peculiarities compared to the extant Avestan version.
-Ilya Gershevitch has, for example, opined that the Ashem Vohu must have been known to the Sogdians before they converted to Zoroastrianism.
+Ilya Gershevitch has, for example, opined that the Ashem vohu must have been known to the Sogdians before they converted to Zoroastrianism.
 Combined with the fact that it contains no specific Zoroastrian beliefs, Gershevitch argues that the manthra should be considered to be pan-Iranian.
 On the other hand, Alberto Cantera sees the text as a merely Sogdianized version of the Old Avestan original.
-He particularly points out the preservation of rt, which, according to him, indicates that the Avestan variation between aṣ̌a and arta is simply a late phonological development from the Sasanian period and not original to Old Avestan.
+He particularly points out the preservation of rt, which, according to him, indicates that the Avestan variation between aṣ̌a and arta is simply a late phonological development from the Sasanian Empire period and not original to Old Avestan.